 Aveley Lodge has not just been a home for the elderly, it has had its fair share of pets too!
 It has housed a couple of cats from Smokey a laid back tabby cat and Champers the Persian cat to the adorable, tiny Katie cat who’d find her way onto any resident’s bed if they’d been fortunate enough to have left their bedroom door open!
 Aveley Lodge also housed Ollie, a rescued Doberman who lived at Aveley and was popular amongst many of the residents.
 Sadly he passed away in 1992.
 With stricter policies and regulations now in place, Aveley has been unable to have permanent four-legged friends.
 In 2017, Donut and Custard, our resident budgies, joined the home and delightfully entertained the residents and visitors on a daily basis but they moved on to pastures new.
 To date we have some beautiful, colourful tropical fish housed in our huge indoor tank in our main lounge and approximately 100 gold fish and Koi carp in the pond in our rear garden for everyone to enjoy.

 On the 25th July 2019, Aveley Lodge celebrated its 30th birthday with a wonderful, colourful, garden party and afternoon tea with residents and staff, past and present, and their families joining in the celebrations.
-After three memorable decades and with new building plans approved for a new extension to the home, we as a family, are excited about what the future holds for this award winning, successful care home.
+After three memorable decades and with building work on the new extension due to begin in May 2021, we as a family, are excited about what the future holds for this award winning, successful care home.
 We at Aveley Lodge, remain true and committed to our key principles and continue to take this home from strength to strength.